GE Capital Bank: a (reluctantly) glowing review

 About GE Capital Bank

-I say "so-far blameless" because GECB was only launched, at least in its current form, in June 2013, and really hasn't had time to build its own reputation.
-Based in Utah, it's a state-chartered industrial bank, which means that although it accepts deposits for savings accounts and CDs from consumers, its lending -- sometimes in the form of leases -- is exclusively to commercial customers, including small and medium-sized businesses.
+Based in Utah, GE Capital Bank is a state-chartered industrial bank, which means that although it accepts deposits for savings accounts and CDs from consumers, its lending -- sometimes in the form of leases -- is exclusively to commercial customers, including small and medium-sized businesses.
 It's principally an online bank, although questions and some transactions can be handled by its call center.

-Neither the bank's currently short life nor its lending policies need concern you, providing you deposit sums within the limits imposed by the Federal Deposit Insurance Corporation ($250,000 per investor per bank at the time of writing), as it holds FDIC certificate number 33778.
+Neither the bank's currently short life -- it launched in its present form in 2013 -- nor its lending policies need concern you, providing you deposit sums within the limits imposed by the Federal Deposit Insurance Corporation ($250,000 per investor per bank at the time of writing), as it holds FDIC certificate number 33778.

 Highly competitive rates